 It has been a busy couple of months, my friends.

 I’ll start with the biggest news first.
 Steph has had her chiari decompression and spinal fusion surgery.
 Things have not gone smoothly for a whole number of reasons that I will leave for her tell of when she is healed up and ready.
 For now, send up prayers for healing and comfort.
 A small cerebral spinal fluid leak developed in her dura at the surgery site this week.
 The collection of spinal fluid caused an infection which formed an abscess, which in turn caused her incision to open back up.
-This necessitated emergency surgery to clear the infection, remove her and soak her bone graft in an antibiotic solution, and patch her dura (the thin layer of tissue between the skull and brain).
+This necessitated emergency surgery to clear the infection, remove and soak her bone graft in an antibiotic solution, and patch her dura (the thin layer of tissue between the skull and brain).
 She has had a PICC line (a thin tube inserted in to one of the main veins leading to the heart) inserted for an intensive round of antibiotics and a 4-5 day hospital stay.
 She’ll have another six weeks of iv antibiotics with an at home nurse once she is released from the hospital, and a round of oral antibiotics following that- possibly indefinitely.
 An infection that close to your brain is more than a little scary.
 Steph is a warrior, you guys.
 She is steadfast, faithful, witty and wonderful.
 She has incredible intuition, a strong voice, tenacity and a heart full of righteous fire.

 There is something really beautiful about living a shared experience with another person.
 An automatic kinship.
-An understanding where words would fail to explain.
+An understanding where words fail to explain.
 Never before had I met another person who needs to pause band practice to pee as often I do.
 This is a gift.We are too busy living in the moment to ever remember to take pictures when we’re together- so this is what I’ve got.

 On to my last few months:

-Not long after my last neurosurgery appointment in September we (my husband as I) learned of a neurosurgeon who specializes in EDS who was in the process of being recredentailed at the hospital where I received most of my specialty care.
+Not long after my last neurosurgery appointment in September we (my husband and I) learned of a neurosurgeon who specializes in EDS who was in the process of being recredentailed at the hospital where I received most of my specialty care.
 We had been keeping tabs on him and trying to get moved over to his service.
 This was slow going- no one at the hospital really seemed to know what was going on with his schedule, when he would be there, if he was seeing patients, if he was actually working there at all.

 At the beginning of October I started having some strange new cardiac symptoms.
 My heart rate was up to 160 beats per minute just from standing and brushing my teeth.
 Tachycardia is normal for me with standing but my heart rate rarely rises above the 130’s.
 My heart rate while at rest was down in the 40’s.